Tartan Emergency Support Fund

 Student Maternity Loans

 Any student who gives birth to a child is eligible to apply for an interest free Student Maternity Loan.
 Student Maternity Loans are repayable within one year of the loan disbursement with a repayment plan set up through Office of the Dean of Students.
+Apply for a Student Maternity Loan.

 Student Maternity Accommodation Protocol